Resikrys/S1-06-Generics/README.md

 to the generic method is not generic.

 ### LEVEL 2 - EXERCISE 2
+Modify the previous section so that the arguments to the generic method are an undefined variable argument list.

 ### TECHNOLOGIES
 | Package                    | Version | Description                |